solarkennedy/kyle.cascade.family/content/posts/2024-12-08-howto-actually-migrate-systems.markdown

 I feel like roman riding with two systems costs a team _more_ than 2x.
 I feel like it is more like 4x the work due to inter-system interactions and switching overhead.

-Let's explore some other tenants as we look at some Bad Ideas.
+Let's explore some other tenets as we look at some Bad Ideas.

 ## Bad Idea 1: Hard Fork